 * From the 1986 Pennant winners: Rice, Evans, Stanley, 3rd baseman Wade Boggs, left fielder Mike Greenwell, 2nd baseman Marty Barrett, and pitchers Roger Clemens (apparently, all is forgiven) and Bruce Hurst.
 (Manager John McNamara has not been elected.)
 From the 1990 Division winners, add center fielder Ellis Burks and manager Joe Morgan.
 (Burks returned to the Sox for 2004, but played only 11 games that season, only 2 after April 24, and did not appear in the postseason, and then retired.
 The team did, however, give him a World Series ring.)

-* From the 1995, '98 and '99 Wild Card teams: 1st baseman Mo Vaughn, shortstop-3rd baseman John Valentin, and (not yet there in '95) shortstop Nomar Garciaparra and pitcher Pedro Martinez.
+* From the 1995, '98 and '99 Wild Card teams: 1st baseman Mo Vaughn, shortstop-3rd baseman John Valentin, shortstop Nomar Garciaparra, catcher Jason Varitek, and pitchers Pedro Martinez and Tim Wakefield.
+(Nomar, 'Tek and Pedro were not yet there in '95.)

 * Broadcasters: Curt Gowdy, Ken Coleman, Ned Martin, Joe Castiglione, Parnell and Remy.